 You only need 3 ingredients to make Ginger Beer, Ginger, water and sugar.
-We prefer to use fresh ginger, but you can experiment with dried ginger or ginger powder if you prefer.
+We prefer to use organic powdered ginger, but you can experiment with fresh ginger if you prefer.
 The water used must not be chlorinated.
 This is very important as chlorine will damage and possibly kill your Ginger Beer Plant culture.
 It is important only to use cane sugar.
 We use organic raw cane sugar, but any cane sugar will work.
 Do not use brown sugar or molasses with your Ginger Beer Plant.

 You need to activate your Ginger Beer Plant; this is to revive them from the shipping process.
 Add 250ml of non-chlorinated water to your jar.
-Add one tablespoon of sugar (15g) and stir, so the sugar begins to dissolve.
+Add two tablespoons of sugar (30g) and stir, so the sugar begins to dissolve.
 Add half a teaspoon of your chosen acidifier.
 Place your Ginger Beer Plant into the jar and cover it.
 Leave them for 48 hours.
 Strain out the Ginger Beer Plant and discard the sugar water.
 Your Ginger Beer Plant is now activated and ready for your first brew.

 The First Brew

 Pour 500ml of non-chlorinated water into your jar.
 Add 50g of sugar and half a teaspoon of your chosen acidifier.
 Stir the water mixture, so the sugar begins to dissolve.
 You can use warm water if you wish, however, we have never found any real need for this.
 Never use boiling/hot water.
 This will harm the Ginger Beer Plant culture.
 Always allow any water to cool back down to room temperature (21 Celsius) if needed before continuing.

 If you want to use fresh ginger, add two tablespoons of chopped ginger (25g) to the sugar/water mixture at this stage of the process.
 Do not chop the ginger to finely.
 This will make it difficult to remove from the brew later on.
 We recommend chunks around 1-2cm wide.
-Add your Ginger Beer Plant (10g) to the mixture.
+Add your Ginger Beer Plant to the mixture.
 Cover the jar and leave it at room temperature (21 Celsius) out of direct sunlight for 48 hours.
 If you want to use powdered ginger, do so only at the bottling stage.